Sebastian Korman Music

 That same year, I attended the ”Time of Music” composing course again.
 This time the teacher was a multi-award winning and critically acclaimed composer, York Höller, from Germany.
 Once again, just like with Jean-Claude, from him, I learned not only a new approach for composing but also different views and things about being a composer.
 You can learn more from him here.

 My path crossed with the cellist Alexej Massarskij again in 1994 on my next concert in Finland when he came to perform my solo cello composition ”Constellations”.
 I wrote that solo cello work especially for him.
-The idea, structure, and composition were truly inspired by one of Japan’s leading, and for me one of the most interesting contemporary artist, Toshikatsu Endo‘s text.
+The idea, structure, and composition were truly inspired by one of Japan’s most interesting contemporary artists, Toshikatsu Endo‘s text.

 Working with such a brilliant musician will always teach you so many valuable things about composing and making music together with live musicians.